 Prince-Bishop Julius Echter founded the hospital in 1576 for "the poor, indigent and poor people, including old, sick, ailing and abandoned people".

 After the rather plain street frontage, the imposing baroque complex in the inner courtyard comes as a surprise.
 The princely building from 1699 was designed by Antonio Petrini, who is known for combining Italian Baroque with German Renaissance and introducing Franconian Baroque.
-The rococo pharmacy in the eastern wing has been preserved in its original form and is still part of the hospital operations.
+The original rococo pharmacy in the eastern wing has been preserved and is still part of the hospital's operations.
 In the passageway to the garden, the 16th century relief depicts the foundation's tasks.
 The garden pavilion was used as an anatomical institute until 1854.
 The fountain in the garden depicts the four Franconian rivers Main, Sinn, Saale and Tauber.

 The 250 metre long wine cellar of the winery is located under the prince's building.
 Prince-Bishop Julius Echter endowed the charitable foundation with vineyards, woodland and farmland when it was founded.
 To this day, the proceeds from the vineyard help to finance the social tasks.
 The hospital's wines and Franconian cuisine specialities are served in the Juliusspital Weinstuben right next door.